StefanFrankBio/natural-selection/README.md

 - Add functionality to calculate dN/dS for sliding window over genome
 - Add functionality to read gene locations from annotation and calculate dN/dS for them
     - Add functionality to annotate genomes
+- Add testing based on a set of static sequences

 ## Research Questions
 How high is the likelihood for a nonsynonymous substitution to occur at a nonsynonymous site?